About Bangor Law School

 Our international body of staff is made up of experts in fields including International Law, Intellectual Property Law, European Law, Procurement Law, Competition Law, Maritime Law, Finance Law and Devolved Government.
 Graduates of many of the world's leading universities, they have substantial experience at professional and academic level and are widely published in leading journals.
 This expertise is reflected in the teaching, through which students develop a thorough understanding of contemporary legal systems and issues with a worldwide perspective.

-Bangor University Law School is also home to the Institute of Competition and Procurement Studies (ICPS), one of the UK’s leading centres for research into public procurement law.
-Based within the ICPS is the EU-funded Winning in Tendering project, aimed at encouraging economic growth by transforming the public tendering experience of smaller suppliers.
+Bangor Law School is home to the Institute of Competition and Procurement Studies (ICPS), one of the UK’s leading centres for research into public procurement law; and the Bangor Centre for International Law, which works to advance world-class education and research in International Law and to develop a community of scholarly excellence at Bangor.

-Bangor University Law School’s academic experience is enriched by a programme of activities designed to encourage students to accelerate their personal development and to cultivate the skills required in an increasingly competitive job market.
+The academic experience at Bangor Law School is enriched by a programme of activities designed to encourage students to accelerate their personal development and to cultivate the skills required in an increasingly competitive job market.

-Through our continuous work in developing contacts with legal practitioners across the UK, we have developed a programme of work placements and internships with a number of law firms and corporations, designed to provide students with a unique insight into and experience of the type of careers they might wish to pursue upon graduating.
+Through our continuous work in developing contacts with legal practitioners across the UK, we have developed a programme of work placements and mini-pupillages, designed to provide students with a unique insight into the type of careers they might wish to pursue upon graduating.

-Mooting, the Innocence Project and Street Law all offer students an invaluable opportunity to apply their legal knowledge to practical situations and to further develop analytical, communication, presentation and teamwork skills.
+Mooting, the Innocence Project and Street Law all offer students an invaluable opportunity to apply their legal knowledge to practical situations and to further hone their analytical, communication, presentation and teamwork skills.

 Bangor University is ranked among the top 15 in the UK for student satisfaction (NSS 2016, excluding specialist institutions).
 We are also placed 12th in the UK - and top in Wales - for student experience (Times Higher Education Student Experience Survey 2017).

-With students from over 79 countries worldwide, Bangor has a thriving international community.
-The International Student Welfare Office exists to help make Bangor a home from home, offering advice and support to international students and their families before, during and after their studies.
+With students from over 80 countries worldwide, Bangor has a thriving international community.
+The International Student Support Office exists to help make Bangor a home from home, offering advice and support to international students and their families before, during and after their studies.